 A future bet is based on any future outcome.
 Most futures bets are on teams to win a championship, a conference/division, a certain amount of games or a total number of wins.
 However, there are also futures bets on individual players to win achievement awards such as NFL MVP or reach a certain number in a statistical category, like an NFL player to top the rushing yards table for that season.

-A parlay bet that combines two or more individual wagers and is dependent on each bet winning together.
-If you bet New York, Chicago, and Dallas in a parlay and they all win their individual games, you win – If you bet New York and Chicago to win, but Dallas loses, you lose the parlay.
+For example, if you bet New York Giants, Chicago Bears, and Dallas Cowboys in a parlay and they all win their individual games, you win.
+However, if New York Giants and Chicago Bears win, but Dallas loses, you lose the parlay.

 A teaser bet has similar characteristics to a parlay bet, in that all of the teams or totals you picked have to win.
 However, in a “teaser” bet, the point-spreads and totals are adjusted to lower the bettor’s risk.